Catholic Pilgrimage Sites Worldwide

 Spain • Europe

-Santiago de Compostela is one of Christianity's most important pilgrimage destinations, housing the tomb of Apostle Saint James the Greater and drawing millions of faithful since the 9th century.
+Santiago de Compostela holds the tomb of the apostle Saint James the Greater, the goal of the Camino since the ninth century.

 Santo Toribio de Liébana